Lakhon Hain Yahan Dilwale: Plot

 The story of the film is about a young man named Arsh (Vije Bhatia) whose passion is singing and whose love are the songs from the era of 60s.
 To fulfill his dreams, he comes to Mumbai.

 Reception

-The film did not got good response from the audiences.
+The film did not get a good response from many audiences.
 Rahul Desai of Catch News said "Lakhon Hain Yahan Dilwale drowns in its bubble of timelessness."